 DO treat the mantel as you would a piece of furniture.
-Consider its shape, structure, color and style before you decide how you're going to decorate it.
+Consider its shape, structure, color, and style before you decide how you're going to decorate it.

 DON'T forget to make sure your mantel display is in keeping with the overall style of the room.
-Whatever you have on it needs to compliment the mantel itself and the rest of the room.
+Whatever you have on it needs to complement the mantel itself and the rest of the room.

 DON'T use a completely random assortment of items in your display.
 Find items that compliment each other in some way.
 The objects should connect to each other through color, style or theme.

 DO use items of different shapes and sizes.
 Start with taller items at the back and use smaller items as you work your way forward.

 DO layer items in front of each other.
 Layering creates depth and that's important in every kind of vignette or display.

 DON'T completely hide items when layering.
 Items in the foreground should overlap those behind - but you still need to be able to see the item in the back.